-A query corresponds to scanning the k th diagonal and reporting the minimum value stored along it.
+A query corresponds to scanning the list of $O(q)$ fragments that form the k th diagonal and reporting the minimum value stored along it.
 An unmarking operation corresponds to merging two fragment summaries and the singleton separating them into a single fragment summary, and doing this for all the $q + 1$ lists.
-Both operations clearly can be done in $O(q)$ time. \blacktriangleleft
+Both operations clearly can be done in $O(q)$ time. \square

-► Theorem 2.
-Given a set P of n points in the plane and an integer k , one can compute, in $O(n^2 \log n)$ time, the smallest-area/perimeter axis-aligned rectangle enclosing k points.
+Theorem 1 Given a set P of n points in the plane and an integer k , one can compute, in $O(n^2 \log n)$ time, the smallest-area or smallest-perimeter axis-aligned rectangle enclosing k points.

-Proof.
-We do divide-and-conquer by y -coordinates.
-Given a set P of n points in the plane, and horizontal slabs σ and τ , each containing q points of P , we describe a recursive algorithm to find a smallest k -enclosing axis-aligned rectangle containing P , under the restriction that the top edge is inside σ and the bottom edge is inside τ .
+Proof We do divide-and-conquer based on the y -coordinates of the points in P .
+Given a set P of n points in the plane, and horizontal slabs σ and τ , each containing q points of P , we describe a recursive algorithm to find a smallest axis-aligned rectangle containing k points of P , under the restriction that the top edge is inside σ and the bottom edge is inside τ .
 It is assumed that either σ is completely above τ , or $\sigma = \tau$.
 It is also assumed that all points above σ or below τ have already been deleted from P .
-There can still be a large number of points in $P - (\sigma \cup \tau)$ (recursion will lower q but not necessarily n).
-We will not explicitly store the points in $P - (\sigma \cup \tau)$, but rather "summarize" the points in an $O(q^2)$ -space structure.
-Namely, we assume that the x -coordinates of P are maintained in the 1D data structure \mathcal{S} of Lemma 1, where the marked points are the $O(q)$ points in $P \cap (\sigma \cup \tau)$.
+There can still be a large number of points in $P \setminus (\sigma \cup \tau)$ (recursion will lower q but not necessarily n).
+We will not explicitly store the points in $P \setminus (\sigma \cup \tau)$, but rather "summarize" the points in an $O(q^2)$ -space structure.
+Namely, we assume that the x -coordinates of P are maintained in the 1D data structure \mathcal{S} of [Lemma 1](#), where the marked points are the $O(q)$ points in $P \cap (\sigma \cup \tau)$.